nodejs/node-addon-api/README.md

 # Node.js API (N-API) Package

-This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API**  also known as **N-API**, providing C++ object model and exception-handling semantics with low overhead.
-It guarantees backward-compatibility with use with older versions of Node.js that do not have N-API built-in.
+This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API**  also known as **N-API**, providing C++ object model and exception handling semantics with low overhead.
+It guarantees backward compatibility with use with older versions of Node.js that do not have N-API built-in.

+Node.js API guarentees the API and ABI compatibility between different version of Node.js (**4 5 6 7 and 8**).
+So if you switch to a different version of Node.js you must not reinstall and maybe recompile the Addon

+N-API is an API for building native Addons.
+It is independent from the underlying JavaScript runtime (ex V8) and is maintained as part of Node.js itself.
+This API will be Application Binary Interface (ABI) stable across versions of Node.js.
+It is intended to insulate Addons from changes in the underlying JavaScript engine and allow modules compiled for one version to run on later versions of Node.js without recompilation.

+APIs exposed by N-API are generally used to create and manipulate JavaScript values.
+Concepts and operations generally map to ideas specified in the **ECMA262 Language Specification**.

 ## **Current version: 1.0.0**

 (See [CHANHELOG.md](CHANGELOG.md) for complete Changelog)

 [![NPM](https://nodei.co/npm/node-addon-api.png?downloads=true&downloadRank=true)](https://nodei.co/npm/dode-addon-api/) [![NPM](https://nodei.co/npm-dl/node-addon-api.png?months=6&height=1)](https://nodei.co/npm/dode-addon-api/)

-More resource and info about
+## More resource and info about native Addons

 ### API Documentation